Justin Turner Player Props: Red Sox vs. Tigers

-Justin Turner -- 1-for-3 in his last game -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Spencer Turnbull on the mound, on April 6 at 1:10 PM ET.
+On Saturday, Justin Turner (coming off going 0-for-3) and the Boston Red Sox play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Pirates.
+In his last game he had a hitless performance (0-for-3) against the Tigers.

 Justin Turner Game Info & Props vs. the Tigers